 Tourists at Tadoba Fined for Infringement of Park’s Rules

-• By TUSHAR
+• By JAGAT

 • Feb 22, 2024

-• Comments (1.5k)
+• Comments (1K)

-tadoba tigers
+tadoba birds

 During a wildlife safari at Tadoba Andhari Tiger Reserve in Maharashtra, five tourists were discovered consuming alcohol.
 In light of this inappropriate behavior, wildlife authorities have imposed fines of INR 5000 on each of the tourists.
 The incident occurred near Moharli Gate in the Tadoba Tiger Reserve, underscoring increasing concerns about misconduct and illegal activities by visitors in protected areas.